abelcarreras/PyQchem/README.md

 -------------
 - Easy to use clean python interface for Q-Chem
 - No special q-chem installation needed (reads Q-Chem environment)
-- Output parser support
+- Output parsers for different type of calculations
+- Custom basis set and guess support using high level interface
-- Calculation Cache system
+- Calculation Cache system powered by SQLite database
 - python 2.7.x/3.5+ compatibility

 Installation instructions